immutheprogrammer/Run-Game-Engine/README.md

 I can't figure out why imgui-java imports the macos bindings.

-another known bug is when resizeing the window some features may break.
+another bug is when resizeing the window some features may break.

-when testing the engine make sure it is at 1920x1080 for it to work properly.
+when using the engine make sure it is at 1920x1080 for it to work properly.

+and when making the grid width 20 or under the some of the grids vertical lines wount load properly.

 there is no documentation yet but once the engine is at a more complete state I will spend some time writing the docs.